neulab/prompt2model/README.md

 Before using `prompt2model`, there are a few configuration steps you need to complete:

-1. Obtain an OpenAI API key for the
+1. Sign up on the OpenAI website and obtain an
-`gpt-3.5-turbo` model.
-You can sign up on the OpenAI website to get your key.
+OpenAI API key.

-2. Once you have obtained your API key, you need to provide it in the initialization function of the
+2. Provide OpenAI API key in the initialization function of the
 `DatasetGenerator` and `OpenAIInstructionParser`
  classes.
 Alternatively, you can set